 - Do not leave valuables in common areas or ask strangers to watch them for you

-- Secure your laptop in an office with cable locks, lockdown devices or inside a locked drawer, and be careful not to leave your device in plain sight -- even if locked
+- Secure your laptop in an office with cable locks, lockdown devices, or inside a locked drawer.
+Try not to leave your device in plain sight -- even if locked

-- Engrave or brand serial numbers, company names, and logos onto a laptop
+- Engrave or brand serial numbers onto a laptop

 - Use commercial location software, such as Apple FindMyiPhone (UCPD uses LoJack Security software on their departmental laptops)

 - Use tamper-resistant tags that can be applied to the laptop to identify it in case of theft, such as Stop Tag

 UC Berkeley's Minimum Security Standards for Electronic Information states that protected/notice-triggering data must not be stored on a laptop (or any other portable device) unless absolutely necessary and if so must be strongly encrypted.
 Encryption can be applied to laptop data in different ways.
 The two most common methods to protect data on laptops are "full disk" and "file" encryption:

 (See: “Data Encryption on Removable Media” for industry-accepted encryption technologies to protect your devices.)

 If your laptop or mobile device is stolen or lost, file a police report immediately: visit http://police.berkeley.edu/about_UCPD/contact-info.html#NonEmergency

 If the computer is the property of UC Berkeley and is used for university business or accessing university data see My laptop was stolen or lost.
 What should I do? for reporting contacts and guidelines.